 Johnnie (licensed school teacher) is from Wheatland, Wyoming and Vickie (licensed cosmetologist) is from Yakima, Washington.
 They met at Bible college in Scottsbluff, NE in 1984 and were married that same year.
 They have 4 grown natural children, 3 of the 4 born in CO, the last in WY.
-They also have two adopted children born in Honduras, one grown and one living at home still.
+They also have two adopted children born in Honduras, one grown and one living still at home.

 They have had (raised) roughly 50 (sin cuenta/cincuenta) young people over about 25 years in and out of their home.
-They normally have about 12 to 18 children and youth living in their home at one time, but at this time they only have 3 boys and 3 girls, from 11yrs old and up.
-Most of the children attend school in town, which is only a few KM's away.
+They normally had about 12 to 18 children and youth living in their home at one time, but at this time they only have 2 boys and 3 girls, from 13yrs old and up in their care.
+Most of the children attend school in town, which is only a few km's away.

-They have numerous sheep, cows, and goats, 2 horses, 3 dogs, a few cats, chickens, a pond with Tilapia, a parrot, and a spider monkey.
-Our family milks the cows and goats/sheep and makes cheese, cream, and butter.
+They have numerous sheep, cows, and goats, a horse, a donkey, 3 dogs, a few cats, chickens, ducks, a pig, a pond with Tilapia, a parrot, and a spider monkey.
+They milk the cows and goats/sheep and make cheese, cream, and butter, but most of the milk from the cows is sold.
 The young rams and bucks are butchered for meat for the home and some are sold to help with finances.
 There are also numerous fruit trees on the property.
-We also grow corn and/or beans from time to time, and are trying to get good feed grass to grow.
+They also grow corn and/or beans from time to time, and are trying to get good feed grass and sugar cane to grow.
 They are also involved in hosting visiting mission teams throughout the year, which involves doing VBS's at the the public schools, doing a building project, and just hanging out with the family, loving on each other.

 Their family is also involved in a couple local congregations in the community and they have fellowship with and help numerous people in the community.
 In Feb of 2015, their family had to confront the battle of cancer, as Vickie was diagnosed with colon/rectal cancer, but is finished with treatment and is cancer free, which wasn't easy for any of the family members, but God has been more than faithful with this trial, as He has with many others over the years.